-To view your results please sign into your MyUni account and access the University Intranet.
-Then click on the ‘Course Details’ section on the lefthand side menu and select ‘2021 modules’ for the 2021-22 academic year.
+To view your supplementary results, please sign into your MyUni account and access the University Intranet.

-You will see the marks for each module throughout the academic year.
+You will see the marks for each module throughout the academic year, as well as your supplementary marks.
 You can expand each module to see the assessment component marks.

-For September Entry students, the results released in July will be your final, confirmed results for the 21-22 academic year.
-When final results are released in July you will see:
+For both September and January entry students with supplementaries, the results released in August will be your final, confirmed results for the 22-23 academic year.
+When final results are released, you will see: